fsgura/testing-go/README.md

 The folder where all go sources will be written, developed and tested will be `/usr/local/git/go` to easily maintain the relationship with local and remote repositories.

-The following table will resume the new updated environment variables values:
+The following table resumes the new updated environment variables values:

 |        |                   |
 |--------|:-----------------:|